Jonathan Lynn: Producing

 Lynn also produced six episodes of the new Yes, Prime Minister television series, was executive producer of He's Such a Girl, Vanity Fair, and was a producer for Trial and Error.
 It also received an exclusive production agreement with Columbia Pictures Television in 1992.

 Awards

 Lynn's work on the Minister series earned him three BAFTAs, two Broadcasting Press Guild Awards, and two Pye Television Writers Awards, and he won the ACE Award for Best Written Comedy Series.
 The Campaign for Freedom of Information also recognized Lynn with a special award for his work on the show.
 Lynn was a recipient of a Diamond Jubilee Award for Political Satire in 2010.
-He received a NAACP Image Award for the 2003 film The Fighting Temptations.
+He received an NAACP Image Award for the 2003 film The Fighting Temptations.